shawwinbin/PagedHeadListView/README.md

 mPagedHeadList.setAdapter(mockListAdapter);
 ```

+For being able to listen to header page change events, use ```setOnHeaderPageChangeListener``` which needs a ViewPager.OnPageChangeListener item as an argument.

 Following methods are avaiable to setup the pager programatically:
 ```java
 //Types vaiable: DEPTH, ZOOMOUT, ROTATE, SCALE, FLIP, ACCORDION.